utshabkg/ner-pos-tagging/README.md

 Provide any Bangla Sentence and get the results.

+**NOTE:** I have trained the model with `max_token=25`, so keep total number of words and punctuation within that.
+You can increase the token size and train a larger model too.

 ## Training Model with Custom Dataset & Evaluate

 For creating a base model of your own to be preprocessed and trained with your data, run: